jbcodeforce/yarfba/docs/infra/networking.md

 Charged for each hour the NAT gateway is available and each Gigabyte of data that it processes.

 It is created in a specified AZ, public subnet, and uses an Elastic IP and can only be used by EC2 in other subnets.
 The route is from the private subnet to the NATGW to the IGW.
-To get HA, we need one NATG per AZ.
+To get HA, configure one NATG per AZ.

 ### Network ACLs